dafuloth/dafuloth.github.io/_posts/2021-05-01-review-oculus-quest-2.md

 # The good

+At this point I've completed three games: Red Matter, The Room VR: A Dark Matter, and most recently Tokyo Chronos.
+All grabbed when they were the Oculus daily deals or if I had a discount code.

+I have not been disappointed

-I was never much into the idea of tethered VR, and with Oculus Air Link I can use the Quest 2 for PCVR without being connected by USB.
+I was never much into the idea of tethered VR, and now with Oculus Air Link I can use the Quest 2 for PCVR without being connected by USB.
+I did consider getting the Oculus Link cable but I'm glad I didn't (saving myself the £89!) because there's plenty enough to do with just the standalone HMD, and I've got Air Link for any of the minimal PCVR I may want to do.

 And rather than the headset being merely a peripheral for a VR-capable PC, the Quest 2 is its own standalone unit, i.e. it's a VR games console.
 The advantage of that, and the concept of games consoles generally, is that I don't have to worry about my hardware specs.
 I don't have to worry about keeping up with the latest graphics card, of which there is currently a shortage.